peterobanife/AURORAE/README.md

 # AURORAE

+> Status: Phase 1 build in progress • 5x5 ESP32 + LED + NFC prototype • Parts arriving

 **AURORAE is a modular smart tabletop gaming platform that brings lighting, sensing, embedded logic, and physical gameplay together.**

+## Problem → Concept → Prototype

+**Problem**
+Traditional word-board games preserve physical social play, but scoring, word validation, turn management, and learning support are still mostly manual.
+Fully digital games solve some of these problems but often lose the tactile, face-to-face experience that makes tabletop games enjoyable.

+**Concept**
+AURORAE is a modular smart tabletop gaming platform that combines physical letter tiles with embedded sensing, addressable LED feedback, and game logic.
+The goal is to keep the feel of a real board game while adding automatic tile recognition, scoring support, interactive lighting, and future educational or tournament features.

+**Prototype**
-The Phase 1 prototype is a 5x5 proof-of-concept board using an ESP32 controller, WS2812B addressable LEDs, NFC/RFID tile detection, and simple word/game logic.
-The goal is to prove that physical letter tiles can be detected, mapped to board positions, and used to trigger scoring, lighting feedback, and interactive gameplay.
+The current Phase 1 build is a 5x5 proof-of-concept board using an ESP32 controller, WS2812B addressable LEDs, NFC/RFID tile detection, and simple word/game logic.
+The first working demo aims to detect tagged tiles, trigger LED feedback, map board positions, and demonstrate a basic word such as CAT or DOG.

-> Status: Phase 1 build in progress.
-Parts are being assembled for the first functional 5x5 prototype.
-This repository documents the architecture, build direction, and prototype evidence as AURORAE moves from concept to working hardware.

 ![AURORAE system architecture](docs/architecture/diagrams/aurorae_system_architecture.png)